 Why study economics?

-Look are the American Economics Association’s website for what careers follow after an economics degree, career earnings, and more…
+Look at the American Economics Association’s website for what careers follow after an economics degree, career earnings, and more…

 Most lucrative degrees, 10 years on (UK data):